jupyter/docker-stacks/docs/contributing/lint.md

 $ make lint/scipy-notebook ARGS="--format codeclimate"
 ```

+### All the Stacks

-To lint all the stacks.
+The linter can be run against all the stacks.

 ```bash
 $ make lint-all
 ```

-## Ignore Rules
+## Ignoring Rules

-Sometimes it's necessary to ignore [some rules][LK3].
-The preferred way is to do it in the `Dockerfile`.
+Sometimes it is necessary to ignore [some rules][LK3].
+The preferred way to do it is to flag ignored rules in the `Dockerfile`.

 > It is also possible to ignore rules by using a special comment directly above the Dockerfile instruction you want to make an exception for.
 Ignore rule comments look like `# hadolint ignore=DL3001,SC1081`.
 For example: